tifsheline/FrozUNO/README.md

 1. As a player, I can control the game through simply clicking the snowflake on the cards to place them in the Discard Pile.

-2. As a player, I can start a new game with a single click so that I can start over without having to refresh the page.
+2. As a player, I can start a new game with a single click so that I can start over the game without having to refresh the page.

-3. As a player, I can choose to play against as many as 4 players per game.

-4. As a player, I can reset the game at any point throughout the game by clicking the Reset button.
+3. As a player, I can reset the game at any point throughout the game by clicking the Reset button.

 ## Future Implementations